codebyjenni/recall-prime/README.md

-# Evaluating the Validity of the Power Recall Prime Methodology
+# Construct Validity of Social Power Recall Manipulations: Evidence from Memory Characteristics and Text Analysis